UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 ### Conventional Approach
 The most conventional and straightforward approach for this problem would be to use the combination of Digital Signal Processing(DSP), Circuit Analysis and Physics to build a model to anticipate the changes that would happen to the adversarial examples so that proper manipulation can be made in order to do reverse-engineering.
 However, this approach requires very intense knowledge in all three domains and introduce much high complexity.
-Moreover, there are uncontrollable noise in speaker/mircrophone circuits and air acoustic channel which are bottlenecks to improve the accuracy.
+Moreover, there are uncontrollable noise in speaker/microphone circuits and air acoustic channel which are bottlenecks to improve the accuracy.
 Additionally, this approach does not guarantee the resulting audio still recognizable to human ears because this approach can not consider the meaningfulness of the words or sentences it processes since it only focuses on circuits/physics.

 ### DataSet
 In this project, we used TED-LIUM dataset for training and testing our network.
 The reasons as listed as followings:
 * This dataset consists of hours of TED speech recording, other dataset only have seconds-long or minutes long audio file.
-* Due to its long duration, we can simplify and shorten data processing so that we can focuse more on network tuning and improving.
+* Due to its long duration, we can simplify and shorten data processing so that we can focus more on network tuning and improving.
-* Meanwhile, it does not sacrifice its quality and it's meaningful for our network training, meaning that it is simliar to our objective input data
+* Meanwhile, it does not sacrifice its quality and it's meaningful for our network training, meaning that it is similar to our objective input data
 * Other DataSet can be considered to use as test input in future work

 ### Loss Function
-We used mean sqaure error (MSE) as our loss function, the most fundamental loss function to calculate training loss and validation loss.
-The main purpose is to try to minimize the bit-wise difference between output data and label data, since the objective for this network is to get outputs which are as close to the generated adversarial examples as possible.
+We used mean square error (MSE) as our loss function, the most fundamental loss function to calculate training loss and validation loss.
+The main purpose is to try to minimize the bitwise difference between output data and label data, since the objective for this network is to get outputs which are as close to the generated adversarial examples as possible.
 MSE can serve for this objective well enough.
 Some other popular loss functions such as L2 or gradient-related loss function consider more about neighboring bits in order to achieve better loss from a larger picture.
-Intuitively, we do not care much about the beighboring bits since we want to get optimal bit-wise difference since less bit-wise difference to lead to higher successful rate.
+Intuitively, we do not care much about the neighboring bits since we want to get optimal bitwise difference since less bitwise difference to lead to higher successful rate.

 ## Related work